Functional model for generalised resolvents and its application to time-dispersive media: Motivation for the problem to be analysed

-and $-B(z)$ is an operator-valued $R$-function, {\it i.e.} $B(z)$ is analytic in $\mathbb C_+\cup \mathbb C_-$ with $\Im z \Im B(z)\leq 0.$ The abstract result of \cite{Strauss} ensures that the solution to any boundary-value problem with this property is a generalised resolvent, {\it i.e.} it admits a representation of the form (\ref{gen_prob2}).
+and $-B(z)$ is an operator-valued $R$-function, i.e., $B(z)$ is analytic in $\mathbb C_+\cup \mathbb C_-$ with $\Im z \Im B(z)\leq 0.$ The abstract result of \cite{Strauss} ensures that the solution to any BVP with this property is a generalised resolvent, i.e., it admits a representation of the form (\ref{gen_prob2}).
 Thus the link between (\ref{Aop})--(\ref{domain}) and (\ref{gen_res_rep}) (hence (\ref{gen_res})) is a particular example of a general result of Neumark and \v{S}traus.
 On the other hand, problems of both types (\ref{gen_prob2}) and (\ref{Aop})--(\ref{domain}) emerge in the process of deriving operator-norm asymptotic approximations for problems of high contrast (``resonant'') homogenisation \cite{Physics, GrandePreuve}.
 In particular, the problem (\ref{gen_res}) emerges from the asymptotic analysis of the generalised resolvent obtained by projecting the original operator onto the soft component, whereas the problem (\ref{Aop})--(\ref{domain}) turns out to be (up to a unitary equivalence) the asymptotic limit of the family of the complete operator resolvents.
-While on the abstract level it is not possible to show that the convergence of the generalised resolvents implies the convergence of their Neumark-\v{S}traus dilations, this happens to be the case in all setups of interest in homogenisation.
+While on the abstract level it is not possible to show that the convergence of the generalised resolvents implies the convergence of their Neumark-\v{S}traus dilations, this happens to be the case in all homogenisation setups studied to date.

 Over the recent years there have been several attempts to provide an explicit construction of the Neumark-\v{S}traus dilation for several classes of generalised resolvents; among the relevant works we would like to point out \cite{Shkalikov_1983, OQS_Malamud, Trace_formulae_Malamud, Figotin_Schenker_2005, Figotin_Schenker_2007b}.
 This activity has been motivated by the growing interest to the mathematical analysis of highly dispersive media.
 However, all these constructions stop short of obtaining the functional model representation for the said dilation.